kennlom/iPhone-Beba-Word-Challenge/README.md

-# iphone-word-challenge

-## iPhone Beba Word Challenge Game
+# iPhone Beba Word Challenge Game
 This repository contain the entire codebase used to create the Beba Word Challenge game.